may-bach/Dangai/README.md

 ## Contributing

 Feel free to submit issues and pull requests for the code components.
 Story content contributions are not accepted.

+Tbh, this is only so that i can deploy this on vercel from a github repo.